Hireology/pg_enhanced/README.md

 connection_parameters = {
-  :host => 'localhost', # if no host is specified, :host defaults to 'localhost' :port => 5432, # if no port is specified, :port defaults to the postgresql default of 5432 :database => 'example_db',
+  :host => 'localhost', # if no host is specified, :host defaults to 'localhost' :port => 5432, # if no port is specified, :port defaults to 5432 :database => 'example_db',
   :username => 'example_user',
   :password => 'secret'
 }

-# Given a hash of connection parameters, PGEnhanced creates a postgres database connection
+# Given a hash of connection parameters, PGEnhanced creates a postgres database
-# and instantiates a client object like so:
+# connection and instantiates a client object like so:

 client = PGEnhanced::Client.establish_connection(connection_options)
 ```